mpaperno/MSFSTouchPortalPlugin/README.md

 You have several options for getting **automatically notified** about new releases:
 * **If you have a GitHub account**, just open the _Watch_ menu of this repo in the top right of this page, then go to  _Custom_ and select the
 _Releases_ option, then hit _Apply_ button.
-* The plugin and updates are [published on Flightsim.to](https://flightsim.to/file/36546/msfs-touch-portal-plugin) where one could "subscribe" to release notificaations (account required).
+* The plugin and updates are [published on Flightsim.to](https://flightsim.to/file/36546/msfs-touch-portal-plugin) where one could "subscribe" to release notifications (account required).
 * **If you already use an RSS/Atom feed reader**, just subscribe to the [feed URL](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases.atom).
 * **Use an RSS/Atom feed notification service**, either one specific for GitHub or a generic one, such as (a list of services I found, I haven't necessarily tried nor do I endorse any of these):